 WELCOME ALL!!
 Please click here to begin signing up your work group: email@example.com

 By contributing financially to Lutheran Partners in Disaster Response, you are funding a local community network of Lutherans who are poised to respond to a crisis.
-LPDR is a listed “Volunteer Organization Active in Disaster” with the Maryland Emergency Management Agency (MEMA), and Delaware Emergency Management Agency (DEMA).
+LPDR is a listed “Volunteer Organization Active in Disaster” with the Maryland VOAD (Voluntary Organizations Active in Disaster), and Delaware VOAD.